AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2025-10-0.md

 >[!NOTE]
 >
-> - Once you start using the current (latest) release, compare any overridden configurations with the latest ones to get the latest features: ui_config.json (may have been set in folder profiles)
-> - This release includes updates to folder profile settings.
+> This release includes updates to folder profile settings (ui_config.json).
 If you are using custom settings, ensure to take a back up of those before upgrading.
 After the update, review and adjust your settings to align with the changes introduced in the latest version.

 Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done it earlier for your existing release: